CriticalCareClub/Kompendium/Quelltext/Zzzzzz-Literatur.rst

 ..
 [StriebelAnaesthesie:2]

 	———.
 2010a. *Die Anästhesie: Grundlagen Und Praxis*.
-2nd ed.
-Schattauer.
+	2. Auflage,  Schattauer.